livrasand/pipq/README.md

 * **License Validation**: Detects missing or problematic licenses
 * **Integrity Validation**: Verifies secure URLs and presence of hashes (SHA256/MD5)
 * **Vulnerability Validator**: Checks for known vulnerabilities using the OSV (Open Source Vulnerabilities) database with local caching.
+* **Malware Detection (Metadata)**: Scans package URLs and hashes against VirusTotal and Hybrid Analysis to detect potential malware without downloading the package.
+* **Malware Detection (Sandbox)**: Downloads packages to an isolated sandbox environment and scans them for malware using the VirusTotal API.

 #### User Experience